 Can Grandparents Apply for Parenting Orders?

 Parenting orders are most commonly made between the two parents of a child.
 However, in some circumstances, there may be other people who wish to apply for parenting orders.
-The law allows for any person concerned with the care, welfare or development of the child to apply for parenting orders.
-It also allows for an application to be made by the child themselves.
+The Family Law Act 1975 allows for any person concerned with the care, welfare or development of the child to apply for parenting orders.
+It also allows for an application to be made by the children themselves.
 A wide range of people can be considered a person concerned with the care, welfare or development of a child, including step-parents, siblings, other relatives and close family friends.

 Types of parenting orders

 The two most common types of orders sought by non-parents are orders that the children spend time with the applicant and orders that the applicant has parental responsibility.

 An application for parenting orders may be made by a non-parent for the children to spend time and communicate with them.
 These applications are usually made where the parents, or one of them, are refusing any meaningful relationship between the children and the grandparent or other person.
 The type of contact likely to be granted by the court will depend on the individual circumstances of the case.
 However, it is usually less time than is ordered in favour of a parent.